CLSummit/CLS2018/D1_S1_G8/light.md

 Jake McKee
 Mike Jeng

-CMX does not offer a lot of support to local organizers
+CMX does not offer a lot of support to local organizers.
+Charging a lot of money for their events -- they should make money without charging the community.